snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/stack-overflow-connector.md

 - The Stack Overflow Graph Connector supports Stack Overflow for Teams **Business** and **Enterprise**.

 ## Limitations
-- The connector does not support [private teams](https://stackoverflowteams.help/articles/9736637-enable-and-set-up-private-teams) in Stack Overflow for Teams **Enterprise**.
+- The connector doesn't support [private teams](https://stackoverflowteams.help/articles/9736637-enable-and-set-up-private-teams) in Stack Overflow for Teams **Enterprise**.

 ## Prerequisites
 - You must be a search admin for your organization's Microsoft 365 tenant.
 - To create a new connection, use your organization's Stack Overflow Instance URL.
-   - For Stack Overflow for Teams **Enterprise**, this will be the home page URL, typically https://stackoverflow.<company_name>.com.
+   - For Stack Overflow for Teams **Enterprise**, the instance URL is the home page URL, typically https://stackoverflow.<company_name>.com.
    - For Stack Overflow for Teams **Business**, use the API URL, which usually looks like https://api.stackoverflowteams.com/v3/teams/<company_name>

 ## Get Started